ErikBorra/lightbooth/README.md

 cd lightbooth;
 sudo python lightbooth.py
 ```
+When lightbooth is running, a green led will be on.
+When a picture is being taken, the lights will switch of and the red led is on.

+In the console, some status messages are shown.
+If you see "command given gphoto2 ...", but don't hear the camera, restart lightbooth.

 ### Good to know

 * All images are stored on /home/pi/lightbooth/images
 * A public, read only, samba share called 'lightbooth' has been set up on the same dir.
 Connect to this share from another machine to run the slideshow from.
+The subdir 'instagram' has the same images, but as a center square cut-out and with the anomaly logo embedded.

 ## Config